A223D/Adafruit_4_01_ColourEPaper/README.md

 	|SCLK|14|
 	|CS/SS|15|

-	The frame buffer is also allocated, and some initialization commands are also sent to the screen.
+	The frame buffer is also allocated, all white pixels are written to it, and some initialization commands are also sent to the screen.
 There is an example called `defaultPins` which demonstrates how to use this definition of `begin`.

 	**Second One**
 	```c++
 	//second definition
 	bool Adafruit_4_01_ColourEPaper::begin(int sclk_pin, int copi_pin, int cs_pin);
 	```
 	The above declaration uses the HSPI SPI bus on the ESP32 with the pins that are provided as arguments.
-The frame buffer is also allocated, and some initialization commands are also sent to the screen.
+The frame buffer is also allocated, all white pixels are written to it, and some initialization commands are also sent to the screen.
 There is an example called `customPins`, which demonstrates how to use this definition.

 * **Display**
 	```c++